stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 }
 ```

+We _could_ have implemented the model loader using Java serialization, which might have resulted in simpler code but is generally quite nasty to debug, at least our custom format is relatively straight-forward to implement and follow.

 ### Buffered Models

-Obviously when we load this data we do not want to reuse the existing model class since we only require the underlying buffers.
+Obviously when we load this data back we do not want to reuse the existing model class since we only require the underlying buffers.
 We therefore introduce a new _buffered model_ implementation that simply composes the two bufferable objects:

 ```java
 public class BufferedModel extends AbstractModel {